adafruit/circuitpython-weekly-newsletter/_drafts/template22.md

 For the latest libraries, download the [Adafruit CircuitPython Library Bundle](https://circuitpython.org/libraries).
 For the latest community contributed libraries, download the [CircuitPython Community Bundle](https://github.com/adafruit/CircuitPython_Community_Bundle/releases).

 If you'd like to contribute, CircuitPython libraries are a great place to start.
 Have an idea for a new driver?
 File an issue on [CircuitPython](https://github.com/adafruit/circuitpython/issues)!
 Have you written a library you'd like to make available?
 Submit it to the [CircuitPython Community Bundle](https://github.com/adafruit/CircuitPython_Community_Bundle).
 Interested in helping with current libraries?
 Check out the [CircuitPython.org Contributing page](https://circuitpython.org/contributing).
 We've included open pull requests and issues from the libraries, and details about repo-level issues that need to be addressed.
 We have a guide on [contributing to CircuitPython with Git and Github](https://learn.adafruit.com/contribute-to-circuitpython-with-git-and-github) if you need help getting started.
-You can also find us in the #circuitpython channel on the [Adafruit Discord](https://adafru.it/discord).
+You can also find us in the #circuitpython channels on the [Adafruit Discord](https://adafru.it/discord).

 You can check out this [list of all the Adafruit CircuitPython libraries and drivers available](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/blob/master/circuitpython_library_list.md).